owenonline/unitree_sim_isaaclab_mimic/README.md

 This project is built on **Isaac Lab** to simulate **Unitree robots** in various tasks, facilitating data collection, playback, generation, and model validation.
 It can be used in conjunction with the [xr_teleoperate](https://github.com/unitreerobotics/xr_teleoperate) repository for dataset collection.
 The project adopts the same DDS communication protocol as the real robot to enhance code generality and ease of use.

 Currently, this project uses Unitree G1 with gripper (G1-29dof-gripper) and Unitree G1 with three-finger dexterous hand (G1-29dof-dex3) to build simulation scenarios for different tasks.
-The specific task scene names and illustrations are shown in the table below:
+The specific task scene names and illustrations are shown in the table below.
+Tasks with `Wholebody` in their names can perform movement operations:

 <table align="center">
   <tr>